Franklin Richards (character): Powers and abilities

 Originally, Franklin possesses the power to warp reality, i.e., to make any thought or desire come to fruition, even up to a cosmic scale.
 He is able to rearrange the molecular structure of matter and energy at will.
 Once, Franklin subconsciously created his own pocket universe, encompassing a virtual replica of Earth-616.
-Cosmic entities, including Galactus, Eternity, Infinity, Omniversal Guardian Roma, and Omniversal Majestrix Opal Luna Saturnyne, began to take notice of Franklin's tremendous gifts, going so far to describe him as a "being whom the Celestials felt was on par with themselves".
-Two Celestials, Ashema the Listener and Nezarr the Calculator, were at one time tasked with retrieving Franklin for evaluation as a new member of the Celestial Host, a group of beings recognized as "gods" by the Eternals and Deviants.
+Franklin has been referred to as being equal in power to the Celestials and other cosmic entities.

 In addition to reality and molecular manipulation, Franklin has vast psionic powers that have manifested as telepathy, telekinesis, energy blasts of concussive force, precognition, and astral projection.
 Being a child, Franklin's abilities are restricted to an extent by his limited control.
 Moreover, it remains unclear what power levels Franklin will ultimately achieve as an adult, as several future incarnations from alternate realities as well as the mainstream Marvel universe have been shown to vary in power.
 One such manifestation of Franklin in adult form was able to destroy two Celestials from Earth-4280 during physical combat; in the aftermath of their defeat, Franklin's immortality was strongly implied.
 The same individual also tapped into the power of his younger self to resurrect and transform Galactus into his own personal herald after the Devourer of Worlds had been rendered unconscious in battle against the Mad Celestials.

 Other versions

 Days of Future Past

-In the 1981 X-Men storyline Days of Future Past, it was revealed that in one possible future, Franklin (known as 'Scrapper') would be the lover of Rachel Summers; he would also meet his untimely death at the hands of Omega Sentinels.
-In variants of this timeline, Franklin and Rachel give birth to the nigh-unstoppable villain Hyperstorm, a mutant who is capable of drawing virtually limitless energy from Hyperspace itself.
-Another child Franklin fathers with Rachel (in a reality that only slightly diverges from Earth-811) is known as Dream Summers.
-Dream, a mutant like her parents, demonstrates telepathy/empathy.
+An alternate universe version of Franklin Richards appears in Days of Future Past.
+This version is known as Scrapper and is the lover of Rachel Summers until he is killed by Sentinels.
+In a variant of this timeline, Richards and Summers give birth to Hyperstorm (Jonathan Richards), a mutant capable of drawing virtually limitless energy from Hyperspace.

-The dream-self of the deceased adult Franklin Richards Earth-811 (seen in the 1990 Days of Future Present crossover) tapped into the powers of both his younger Earth-616 counterpart and Rachel Summers, augmenting his own abilities with the near-infinite energy of the Phoenix Force.